 Alteration of Objects Clause

 Changes to the object clause of a private limited company can be effected easily with minimal hassles.
-However, changing the objects of a company that has raised money from public will require a special resolution.
-Further, the special resolution must be published in newspapers both in English and another in local language which are in circulation at place where the registered office of the company is located.
-The details should also be displayed on the company’s web site, if any along with the justification for modification in objects of the company.
+However, changing the objects of a company that has raised money from the public will require a special resolution.
+Further, the special resolution must be published in newspapers both in English and another in local language which is in circulation at place where the registered office of the company is located.
+The details should also be displayed on the company’s web site if any along with the justification for modification in objects of the company.
 A certified copy of the order from the government would be filed by the company with the RoC along with the printed copy of the altered MOA within the term period of three months from the date of the order.

 Finally, all dissenting shareholders should be given an opportunity to exit by the promoters and shareholders possessing control of the company.
 This opportunity must be given in accordance with regulation specified by the Securities and Exchange Board of India (SEBI).